 My guess is that you don’t eat too many red beans.
 I say that because aside from my family, and people I have converted through force-feeding, I can’t say I’ve met too many people whose eyes light up at the mention of “red beans.”
 Sad, sad, sad.
 You don’t know what you’re missing.
+Red beans and cornbread are Southern comfort food at its best.

-The cornbread is a given.
-You probably already like that.
 This recipe is from a friend, and yes … it’s made from boxed cornbread.
 I have other recipes that require cornmeal, and a few I make that require I dump some dried corn in my grain mill and grind it into flour.
 But after you try Sonya’s no-fail recipe, you won’t ask for the others.

 - 1 lb red beans, picked over and rinsed